 “He got really sick with the flu, then contracted E. coli and became septic,” she recalls, her voice shaking at the memory.
 “We didn’t know if he was going to make it.
 He was unresponsive for four days, and the doctors told me to get our kids out here — just in case.
 It was really, really scary.”

 It was a huge relief when Comerford’s husband started to come around, but he remained weak and disoriented for another week.
-He was then admitted to St. David’s Hospital, and from there, a rehab center for another month before he could get back to their home.
+He was then admitted to St. David’s Medical Center, and from there, a rehab center for another month before he could get back to their home.